 Entity store is an operational data store that is built specifically for Power BI integration.
 To create high-volume, near-real-time Power BI reports that use Entity store, a business analyst or a developer can use Power BI desktop, which is the authoring tool for Power BI reports.
 Like other artifacts that developers create, these reports must be distributed to your users via LCS.

 Reports that are created by using Entity store take advantage of DirectQuery technology.
 This technology enables reports to be created over large volumes of data.
 Reports that are created by using DirectQuery technology don't cache data in the PowerBI.com service.
-Instead, data is always stored in Finance and Operations.
+Instead, data is always stored in application.

 For an overview of Power BI integration with Entity store, see Overview of Power BI integration with Entity store.